sublime-security/sublime-platform/README.md

 ---------
 An open, adaptable email security platform for writing and running custom detection and response rules to block phishing attacks, hunt for threats, and more.

-Sublime Platform is completely free and self-hosted, which means your emails are completely controlled by you and never seen by a third party.
-For more information on the different versions available, including Enterprise and managed Cloud offerings, see the [Versions page](https://sublimesecurity.com/versions).
+Sublime Platform is free and self-hosted, which means your emails are completely controlled by you and never seen by a third party.

 Why?
 ----------